echeran/smile-of-murugan/webbook/chapter14.md

 i.e. *ōm ci(vāyanama)*.

-The greatest *poet* among the Tamil Siddhas is undoubtedly Pațțiṇattār.
+The greatest *poet* among the Tamil Siddhas is undoubtedly Paṭṭiṇattār.
 It is very probable that at least two poets hide under this name, an earlier one (10th-11th Cent.
 A.D.), whose five poems[^five-poems] were included into the 11th book of the Saivite canon (*Tirumurai*), and a later one, the true *cittar,* probably of the Vijayanagara period,